poetic1912/ML_project/README.md

+# Change Attribute of Face Image with Generative Adversarial Network
+## Data set
+i choose the first 40000 Align&Cropped Images in [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for training with their gender attribute

-# ICGAN
+## ICGAN
-[ICGAN](https://arxiv.org/abs/1611.06355) introduce an encoder to determine specfic representation of generated images, which inverse the mapping of cGAN, given an input image x, to obtain its representation as a latent variable z and a conditional vector y, and we can modify z and y to re-generate the original image with complex variations.
+[ICGAN](https://arxiv.org/abs/1611.06355) introduce an encoder to determine specific representation of generated images, which inverse the mapping of cGAN, given an input image x, to obtain its representation as a latent variable z and a conditional vector y, and we can modify z and y to re-generate the original image with complex variations.